 Since Bitcoin’s launch in 2009, the crypto market has grown to over $2 trillion, presenting numerous earning opportunities.
 Crypto faucets let newcomers earn small amounts of crypto by completing simple tasks.
 However, most faucets only provide testnet tokens, which have no real-world value.
 While they won’t make you rich, they serve as an entry point into the crypto space, helping users familiarize themselves with wallets, transactions, and digital assets.

-In this guide, we’ll cover what crypto faucets are, how they work, the different types available, and best practices for using them effectively.
+In this guide, we’ll cover what crypto faucets are, how they work, and best practices for using them effectively.
 Let’s dive in.

 Understanding Crypto Faucets